calebclayreagor/nyc-taxi-efficiency/README.md

         - $\frac{E}{\alpha} = \frac{M_v}{M}$ is a scale-free metric that can meaningfully compare both long and short trips

-        - $M_v$ is directly tunable and can optimize the van/bus capacity for different regions/times
+        - $M_v$ is directly tunable for optimization of van/bus capacity across different regions/times

-        - No need to introduce inaccuracies due to biased and imprecise direct estimates of costs
+        - No need to introduce systematic errors due to biased/imprecise direct cost estimates

     - Disadvantages:

-        - $\frac{E}{\alpha}$ depends strongly on urban density and may not accurately compare dense and sparse regions
+        - $\frac{E}{\alpha}$ depends on urban density and may not accurately compare dense and sparse regions

-        - Packing efficiency can only assess aggregation/configuration and is agnostic of trip distance/duration
+        - Packing efficiency assesses aggregation/configuration and is agnostic of trip distance/duration

 - See [`02_efficiency.ipynb`](notebooks/02_efficiency.ipynb) for the complete results and analysis